March 24, 2026

 3. Customer Acquisition Cost (CAC) Total marketing and sales spend divided by new customers acquired.
 When CAC trends down while deal size trends up, you've made the efficiency argument in terms any CFO understands.

-4. Cost-Per-Opportunity Not cost-per-lead.
-A cheap lead that never closes is more expensive than a pricey one that does.
+4. Cost-Per-Opportunity A cheap lead that never closes is more expensive than a pricey one that does, and measuring based on opportunity helps account for that discrepancy.
 Research tracking 50,000 B2B leads found LinkedIn's cost-per-lead was far higher than Meta's, but the cost per closed deal was lower, because conversion rates were dramatically better.
 Optimize for what closes.

 5. Marketing-Influenced Pipeline Not every deal starts with marketing, but marketing often plays a role in moving it forward.
 Tracking influenced pipeline captures that contribution and makes it visible to sales and finance alike.